217kaito/javascript-practice/README.md

-# react-practice
+# javascript-practice
-try to use react.
+try to use javascript.